Stumpii/EDAPGui/docs/Waypoint.md

     },
     "rep": {
         "SystemName": "REPEAT",             # System name of REPEAT causes the waypoints to be repeated.
-                                            # None of the other info below is used.
+                                            # Only the 'Skip' field below is used to 'disable' the repeat function
+                                            # without deleting the row.
         "StationName": "",
         "GalaxyBookmarkType": "",
         "GalaxyBookmarkNumber": -1,